 For those prone to constant UTI’s, Mannose may be taken indefinitely.
 Generally, however, don’t ever take an herb or remedy unless you actually need it.
 Adding a daily dose of Probiotics however will help normalize the bacteria in all your mucous membranes.
 We sell this excellent probiotic in my online store and in my clinic.
 I take it daily.

 Another helpful measure is to take baking soda for a short time to alkalize your body.
 This helps any time you are fighting an infection.

 One last thought.
-The majority of people I see with chronic UTI’s have old mercury fillings still in their mouths.
-I feel there may be a strong link between the excretion of mercury from old leaky fillings and the chronic inflammation of the bladder.
+The majority of people I see with chronic UTI’s have old expired fillings in their mouths.
+There may be a link between the excretion of toxins from old fillings and chronic inflammation of the bladder.